Introduction to Sage The Best Herb!

 Nutritional Value and Chemical Composition

-Sage or Salvia officinalis is rich in vitamins and minerals, including vitamin K, vitamin A, vitamin C, vitamin E, folate, calcium, iron, magnesium and potassium.
+Sage is rich in vitamins and minerals, including vitamin K, vitamin A, vitamin C, vitamin E, folate, calcium, iron, magnesium and potassium.
 It also contains polyphenols and essential oils that give sage its strong antioxidant and anti-inflammatory properties.

-Sage contains a variety of antioxidants, including rosmarinic acid, carnosol and carnosic acid, which help protect cells from free radical damage.
-These antioxidants can help reduce the risk of chronic diseases.
+- Antioxidant Properties Sage contains a variety of antioxidants, such as rosmarinic acid, carnosol, and carnosic acid, which help protect cells from free radical damage.
+These antioxidants may help reduce the risk of chronic diseases.

 Sage The Best Herb.
 Uses